Tara’s Adventure on the West Highland Way

 Kinlochleven to Fort William

-The final leg of Tara and Scott’s West Highland Way adventure was the 14 mile stretch from Kinlochleven to Fort William.
+The final leg of our West Highland Way adventure was the 14 mile stretch from Kinlochleven to Fort William.

-They set out on day 7 with a long, hot and humid climb out of Kinlochleven on a narrow winding trail through birch woods.
-At lower level the midges were out and Tara and Scott were glad to reach the top where the breeze kept them at bay.
-Incidentally, this was the first instance of the pair being bothered by midges at all during the holiday.
+We set out on day 7 with a long, hot and humid climb out of Kinlochleven on a narrow winding trail through birch woods.
+At lower level the midges were out and we were glad to reach the top where the breeze kept them at bay.
+This was the first instance of us being bothered by midges at all during the holiday.
 At the top of the climb the path continues on the old military road which passes along the mountain side down the wide valley meeting a broad pass.
 At 330m it can be exposed in poor weather but on this occasion, warm with a breeze, it was great for walking.
-Tara tells us they passed lots of walkers on this path, many of them they had seen and spoken to daily and had become familiar faces.
+We passed lots of walkers on this path, many of them we had seen and spoken to daily and had become familiar faces.

 And there you have it, 95 glorious miles in 7 days.
-We hope you have enjoyed Tara and Scott’s journey as much as they did.
-We’ve certainly enjoyed sharing their progress with you.
+We hope you have enjoyed our journey as much as we did.
 Here’s a selection of images from the final day.
-Should you wish to give it a try for yourself and you have any questions, just get in touch, Tara will be happy to help.
+Should you wish to give it a try for yourself and you have any questions, just get in touch, we’ll be happy to help.

 With the climb out of Kinlochleven in the bag it’s now onward to Fort William.